k37pi/steklov-and-mixed-helmholtz-and-laplace-for-corners/README.md

 2. **SH_corners.m** : This script uses inputs from **corner_inputs.m** and solves the Steklov eigenvalue problems (Helmholtz and Laplace).
 An additional input can be given to view different eigenfunctions in the *eigenfunction plots* section.
 Simply run this script after setting inputs in **corner_inputs.m**.

-**The rest of the scripts are helper scripts and should not be edited.**
+**The rest of the scripts are helper scripts and should not be edited unless you know what to change.
+New curves can be appended in Point 4.**

 3. 6 files (3 pairs), are such that there are two files of the same type for Helmholtz and Laplace equations.
    - **stek_helm_corners.m** and **stek_lap_corners.m**, are the solvers that are called in **SH_corners.m**.
 In these scripts,